alex-yates-redgate/TDM-AutoMasklet/README.md

 The run-auto-masklet.ps1 powershell script walks you through the steps required to subset and mask the PII in a sample database.

-The ojective is to give users an easy way to get started with the CLIs, to understand their usage.
+The ojective is to give users an easy way to get started with the CLIs, and to understand their usage.

 ## System set up
 You will need: